Regina 7.4 Calculation Engine

 • If the argument tight is true, then this routine uses an abbreviated output format.
 The resulting compression is only trivial (it reduces the length by roughly 40%), but the resulting string is still human-parseable (though with a little more effort required).
 This compression will simply remove the commas, and for each node it will suppress the destination of the first arc (since this can be deduced from the canonical labelling).

-See plantri() for further details on the ASCII format itself, including the ways in which Regina's implementation of this format differs from plantri's for graphs with more than 26 nodes.
+See plantri() for further details on the ASCII format itself, including how Regina's implementation differs from plantri's for graphs with more than 26 nodes.

 The running time for this routine is quadratic in the size of the graph.